 Spicy cumin lamb noodles (or biang biang noodles) is a Chinese stir-fry noodle dish originating in the central northern city of Xi'an, in the Shaanxi province of China.
 It is traditionally made with homemade hand-pulled noodles and delicious stir-fried spicy cumin lamb.

-- vegetable oil - for the stir-fry.
+- vegetable oil - for stir-frying.

 - cumin seeds - optional for extra flavour and texture.

 - bean sprouts - adds crispness and freshness to the noodles.
+You could also use shredded cabbage or julienned carrots for the same effect.

 How to Make the Best Spicy Cumin Lamb Noodles